USSS CR1 – 2024-2025 Alpine Officials Update and Training Opportunities - Listed Below

 To continue to run fun, fair, and efficient races, your kids need you as the parents to step up and get certified as a race official.
 This allows you to fill key roles during races and gives you useful background no matter what role you fill.

 Are you already certified?
-You will need to renew your USSS Alpine Officials license, ensure you are current with SafeSport and other training requirements, and attend a virtual “Rules Update” Oct 26th.
+You will need to renew your USSS Alpine Officials license, ensure you are current with SafeSport and other training requirements, and attend a virtual “Rules Update”.
 The Zoom call details will be sent out once set.

 For NEW OFFICIALS:

-1) Save the date for either November 11 or 12 at Buck Hill from approximately 8:30am - 3pm or November 18 or 19 at Duluth, times TBD.
+1) Save the date for either November 16 or 17 at Buck Hill from approximately 8:30am - 3pm or TBA at Spirit Mtn, times TBD.

 2) All parents/guardians for each athlete must individually fill out this survey.
 If you have multiple athletes, you just need to fill it out once.
 (It is common to have both parents volunteering at a race.)